 The PACl trial did not include monitoring of ecological values or biodiversity.

 Intermittant discharge can trigger avoidance behaviours.
 Detecting a change in water quality, freshwater species may be displaced from the mixing zone, or downstream areas of slower moving water where waste sediment will settle.

-Residual aluminium in the dischage will coagulate the streamwater: gradually forming a layer of sludge in the stream bed, which may result in benthic smothering.
+Residual aluminium in the dischage will coagulate the streamwater: gradually forming a layer of sludge in the stream bed, which results in benthic smothering.